 This time of year I always start gearing up for Halloween.
 Whether it's putting up decorations, doing pumpkin crafts or thinking about Halloween costumes, I am all about Halloween.
 When the kids were babies, I got to pick out their costumes each year.
 But ever since they turned three, they formed these things called opinions, and now they like to pick their own costumes.
-I was so excited to see the selection of whimsical, quality kids Halloween costumes offered at Pottery Barn Kids.
-There is quite a variety for babies, kids, families and even pets.
-Though I am hoping my cat doesn't find out some pets out there are getting costumes.
+This paper mache beehive will make a great costume accessory.

 You will need: